ADX Technical Analysis and ADX Signals

 ADX is calculated by subtracting these 2 values & applying a smoothing function.

-The ADX isn't a directional indicator but a measure of the strength of the trend which has a scale of Zero to 100.
+The ADX isn't a directional technical indicator but a measure of the strength of the forex trend which has a scale of Zero to 100.

-Higher the indicator value the stronger the market trend.
+Higher the technical indicator value the stronger the market trend.

-A value of below 20 indicates that the market isn't trending but heading in a range.
+A value of below 20 indicates that the market is not trending but heading in a range.

-Values above 30 shows a strong trending market.
+Values above 30 indicates a strong trending market.

 ADX combined with DMI - Directional Movement Index Indicator

-Since the ADX alone is a directionless indicator it is combined with the DMI index to figure out the direction of the currency pair.
+Since the ADX alone is a directionless indicator it's combined with the DMI index to figure out the direction of the currency pair.

 DMI

-When the ADX is combined with DMI index one can figure out the direction of the trend and then use the this MT5 indicator to determine the momentum of the prevailing trend direction.
+When the ADX is combined with DMI index a trader can figure out the direction of the trend and then use the this MT5 indicator to determine the momentum of the prevailing forex trend direction.

-A buy signal is generated when +DI is above –DI, & the ADX indicator is above 20
+A buy signal is generated when +DI is above –DI, and the ADX technical indicator is above 20

 The Exit signal is generated when indicator turns down from above 30.

-A short signal is generated when –DI is above +DI, & the ADX indicator is above 20
+A short signal is generated when –DI is above +DI, and the ADX technical indicator is above 20

 The Exit signal is generated when indicator turns down from above 30.